swiftlang/swift/docs/LibraryEvolution.rst

   not they have default arguments.
 - An ABI-public function that throws may not become non-throwing or vice versa.
 - The ``@escaping`` attribute may not be added to or removed from a parameter.
+- Adding or removing a function builder from a parameter is a `binary-compatible source-breaking change`.

 Inlinable Functions